DE / EN

 Program-specific Competency GoalsCG 1, CG 2

-2. Games – Nash equilibrium and other solution concepts (fundamentals, methods and assumptions; normal form; dominance and iterated dominance; best response; Nash equilibrium)
+Course outline1.
+Games – Nash equilibrium and other solution concepts (fundamental ideas, methods, and assumptions; normal form; dominance and iterated dominance; best response; Nash equilibrium).

-5. Continuous and mixed strategies (infinitely many courses of action; randomizing; properties of mixed strategy equilibria)
+3. Continuous and mixed strategies (Nash equilibrium in settings with infinitely many courses of action; randomizing over pure strategies; properties of mixed strategy equilibria).

-7. Perfect Bayesian Equilibrium (limits of the concept of subgame-perfect equilibrium; PBE as a solution concept; Sequential rationality)
+6. Perfect Bayesian Equilibrium (limits of the concept of Subgame-Perfect Equilibrium; Perfect Bayesian Equilibrium as a solution concept; sequential rationality).